Sensor Beacon Application

 1. Flags: BT_LE_AD_GENERAL | BT_LE_AD_NO_BREDR

-2. Complete Name: Device name (fixed at compile time)
+2. Complete Name: Device name (runtime-configurable via AT+NAME; persisted to NVS)

 3. Service UUID: Eddystone UUID (0xFEAA)